www3cam/msbiprivate/README.md

 Note the `init_simulations` and the `round_simulations` are abnormally low for speed reasons.
 These numbers should be in the 1000s at least.

 This package has been lightly tested.
 Feel free to report any errors here.

+Additionally, this repository contains a ipynb file that also shows how to run the SBI estimation routine on real real data and a real model that has been solved.

+Finally, the sbiwork folder contains some of the estimation routines I used to get my results.